The Board’s primary responsibility is to promote the long-term

 - financial statements and Company dividend policy, including

 - major changes to the capital structure including tax and

 - major changes to accounting policies or practices;

-- the Group’s corporate governance and compliance arrangements;
+- the Company’s corporate governance and compliance arrangements;

 - the system of internal control and risk management policy;